Rafael Harpaz

 Rafael Harpaz (רפאל הרפז) (born January 8, 1962) is an Israeli diplomat in the Israeli Foreign Service.

-Since September 2024 Harpaz is serving as Israel’s ambassador to the Republic of Korea.
+Since September 2024 Harpaz is serving as Israel's ambassador to the Republic of Korea.

 From September 2021 until August 2024 Harpaz was serving as Deputy Director General for Asia and the Pacific at Israel Ministry for Foreign Affairs.
 From 2018 to 2021 Harpaz served as the Israeli ambassador to the Philippines.
 From 2012 to 2015, he served as the Israeli Ambassador to Azerbaijan.

 Biography

 Rafael Harpaz was born in Jerusalem.
 As a child, he lived for one year in Milan, Italy, where his family was in a mission at the Jewish community.

 Harpaz's father, Nissan Harpaz, was the Secretary General of the Histadrut Trade Union in Jerusalem and won the prestigious honor of the city of Jerusalem for his activities in the field of education.
 His father also served as a member of the Jerusalem City Council.

 On June 7, 1967, the day of the liberation of the Western Wall by Israel during the Six-Day War, his father, being a reserve education officer, brought the first Torah scroll to the Wall.
 There is a street named after his father in Jerusalem.
 His father's family was originally from Poland and Belarus.

 Harpaz's mother, Rachel Harpaz (maiden name Avisar) was a piano teacher, painter, writer and poet.
 Her family originated from Iraq and Russia.

 Harpaz grew up in the Beit HaKerem neighbourhood of Jerusalem and was a member and councilor of the Scout Movement.
 Harpaz attended Beit HaKerem Elementary School in Jerusalem (1968–1976).
 He studied at the Boyar High School in Jerusalem (1976–1980).
 He served in the Israel Defense Forces from 1980 to 1983.Harpaz graduated from the Department of International Relations at Hebrew University in 1987 with a B.A. degree in international relations.
 From 1987 to 1989, Harpaz participated in the Bank Hapoalim Management Training Course.
 Harpaz studied in the academic course of the Rothschild Foundation at Hebrew University in 1991 during a special semester dedicated to the Israeli Ministry of Foreign Affairs cadets.
 In 2004, he attended a senior course at the Near East South Asia (NESA) Center of the National Defense University (NDU) in Washington, D.C., United States.Harpaz obtained an M.A.
 Degree in 2017 in the Executive Program on Diplomacy and Security Studies at Tel Aviv University with distinction.

 Harpaz worked for the Education Center of the Youth and Hechalutz Department of the World Zionist Organization and served as a counselor at the Year Course program of the Young Judaea movement in the United States.
 In addition, he worked as a counselor at Jewish summer camps in Toronto, Canada and Hartford, Connecticut, United States.

-Harpaz is married to Shulamit (nee Moshel) and is the father of three children: Assaf, Yoav, and Gil.
+Harpaz is married to Shulamit (née Moshel) and is the father of three children: Assaf, Yoav, and Gil.